 This document is part of the adoption guide for OIDC-conformant authentication.
 If you haven't already, we strongly suggest reading the introduction before reading this document.

-- The following features are deprecated in favor of silent authentication:
+- The following features are deprecated:

-- Refresh tokens on authentication with the implicit grant
+- Refresh Tokens on authentication with the implicit grant

 - /ssodata endpoint and